 The Predator is not a good movie and is only marginally entertaining.
 It has a lot of flaws that can’t be overlooked, especially the terrible CGI.
 This film was unnecessary.
 The first Predator film was a staple 80s flick.
 The sequel was horrid.
 Predators is my favorite of the series.
+[Update 8/9/2022: Prey has surpassed Predators to become my favorite Predator movie of the whole franchise.)
 Did they really need to make another?
 Nope.

 As The Predator opens, we see a space battle between two Predator ships.
 The smaller one barely escapes through some sort of wormhole and ends up in our atmosphere – it proceeds to crash into Earth.
 The film follows Special Force sniper Quinn McKenna (Boyd Holbrook), biologist (Olivia Munn), McKenna’s son (Jacob Tremblay) and a band of misfits (Keegan Michael-Key, Trevante Rhodes, Thomas Jane, Aflie Allen, and Augusto Aguilera) as they run away from both a Predator and a government agent (agency never revealed), Traeger (Sterling K. Brown).
 I wish I could write more about the plot and story of this film, but there isn’t really one.
 Near the middle of the film something is revealed, but it’s really not that important in the overall scheme of explosions and gunfire.